mars-research/atmosphere-sosp25-artifact/README.md

 ## Verification

 Verify the OS kernel.
-On a powerful machine, this should take only 15 seconds on a powerful machine.
+On a powerful machine, this should take only 15 seconds.
 ```
 atmo verify
 ```